 - Locate the Advanced option under Settings and click on it to expand the menu.
 Then, pick the Reset button at the bottom

 - When a new screen appears, hit Reset once again

 - Chrome will now display a confirmation dialog box listing the types of data that will be lost if you proceed.
 Read the message carefully and, if you’re sure, click Reset

 - Click on Help menu and select Troubleshooting Information from the drop-down list, or type about:support in the URL field

 - On the Troubleshooting Information screen, click Refresh Firefox option and confirm the procedure on another dialog

 - In IE, go to Tools and select Internet Options from the list

 - Hit the Advanced tab and click on the Reset option

 - IE will now display Reset Internet Explorer Settings box, where you should put a checkmark next to Delete personal settings option and click Reset at the bottom

-Verify whether the chomakepc.com virus has been completely removed
+Verify whether Chomakepc.com redirect has been completely removed